 From many trials, it is then possible to derive a histogram of the unwanted levels and for a given probability of interference, then to determine the corresponding unwanted level.

-By varying the values of the different input parameters to the model and given an appropriate density of interferers, it is possible to analyse a large spectra of interference scenarios.
+By varying the values of the different input parameters to the model and given an appropriate density of interferers, it is possible to analyse a large variety of interference scenarios.

 3 Architecture requirements